-with a wider campus brand redesign, my team thought it was time for a rebrand of the alumni mag [green & white]——and i wanted to push it a step further to get the college ‘zines onboard, too.
+with a wider campus brand redesign underway, my team thought it was time for a rebrand of the alumni mag [green & white]——and i wanted to push it a step further to get the college ‘zines onboard, too.

-the goal was to make all of these publications look like they came from the same place; having a consistent visual brand across all publications no matter the college or subject would help better tell the greater usask story.
+the goal was to make all of these publications look like they came from the same place; they may all be different subjects [colleges], but the consistent visual brand communicated at least one thing in common.

-i’d rather have more page for cover art/photography—and since these magazines don’t typically sit on magazine racks, it was an easy decision. the overall feel of the campus rebrand was bringing it back to more of a classic university style [simple], too, so i felt the icon being smaller and nicely centred at the top with plenty of breathing room on either side was aligned with that.
+the entire campus rebrand was focused on bringing it back to a classic university style [simple], too, so i felt the icon being smaller and nicely centred at the top with plenty of breathing room on either side was aligned with that.

-I [very briefly] played with the idea of putting it on the top left but with a symmetrical icon, it looked oddly placed on the left.
-The detail of keeping the original style of the green & white masthead where the ‘&’ joins the two words together was a little detail I kept for tradition sake.
+I [very briefly] played with the idea of putting it on the top left but with such a symmetrical icon and symmetrical lettering [the & being centred and joining the letters was something we wanted to maintain], it looked oddly placed on the left.

 ——